10 Interesting Cultural Differences between Japan and Europe

 Japan and Europe: Cultural Differences you will notice when living in Japan

-Having lived in America, Europe, and now Japan, I would say that there are even more cultural differences between Europe and Japan than there are between American and Japan.
+Having lived in America, Europe, and now Japan, I would say that there are even more cultural differences between Europe and Japan than there are between America and Japan.
 Part of this reason is that American popular culture is so commercially pervasive that it has more influence in Japan.
 Europe itself is large and has a diverse range of cultures and customs, making it difficult to generalize among its member states.
 To make this list as interesting and accurate as possible, I will try to refer to particular EU regions and countries.
 Are you ready?
 Here are 10 interesting cultural differences between Japan and Europe!

 1. Middle Eastern Cuisine v.
 Southeast Asian Cuisine